Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ---

 ### Agent Improvements
-The agent could be improved by trying other algorithms such as TD3 or any other continuous policy agents.
-Better balance between detection count and confidence improvement.
-Penalize overly aggressive changes that hurt visual quality.
+- The agent could be improved by trying other algorithms such as TD3 or any other continuous policy agents.
+- Better balance between detection count and confidence improvement.
+- Penalize overly aggressive changes that hurt visual quality.
+- Hyperparameter tuning for better learning.